Rescuers Battle To Save Boy Trapped Down Afghan Well - UrduPoint

 The operation in Shokak village, Zabul province, comes less than two weeks after a similar attempt to rescue a child from a Moroccan well gripped the world -- but ended with the boy found dead.

-Video shared on social media -- including by officials of Afghanistan's new Taliban government -- showed a boy named as Haidar wedged in the well, able to move his arms and upper body.
+Video shared on social media -- showed a boy named as Haidar wedged in the well, able to move his arms and upper body.

 "Are you okay my son?" his father can be heard saying.